Campus Experience Day

 We welcome drop-ins, but spaces are limited, so to ensure you can make the most of the event and receive more information over email, we recommend booking your place in advance.

 The day will involve a tour of our facilities with demonstrations in our workshops from our expert technical staff followed by a course overview talk led by our lead academics.
-There will then be the opportunity for one-to-one chats with our academic, admissions and student support staff as well the chance to find out what student life is like from the people who know us best —our current students!
+There will then be the opportunity for one-to-one chats with our academic, admissions and student support staff as well the chance to find out what student life is like at an independent, specialist art school in Plymouth from our current students themselves!

 13.30 | Campus Tour with Workshop Demonstrations